Peter Cacchione: Career

-Cacchione joined the Communist Party USA in 1932 and led a delegation of the communist-affiliated Workers Ex-Service Men's League in the 1932 Bonus March on Washington, D.C.
+Cacchione entered politics through the Unemployed Councils, joining the Communist Party USA in 1932 and leading a delegation of the communist-affiliated Workers Ex-Servicemen's League in the 1932 Bonus March on Washington, D.C.
 He became National Commander of the League in 1935.

-Cacchione moved to the Bronx, New York in 1932 and was elected Bronx County Chairman of the CPUSA in 1934.
-After relocating to Brooklyn in 1936, he was elected Kings County Chairman of the CPUSA, serving in that position for the rest of his life.
+Cacchione moved to the Bronx, New York in 1932 and was elected Bronx County Chairman of the Communist Party in 1934.
+After relocating to Brooklyn in 1936, he was elected Kings County Chairman of the Party, serving in that position for the rest of his life.

 In 1936, New York City voters amended the City Charter to implement the proportional representation system for council elections beginning with the 1937 election cycle.
 Cacchione ran that year losing by a slim margin of only 300 votes.
 He ran again in 1939 but was thrown off the ballot along with all the other communist candidates on procedural technicalities.
-He was finally elected for the first time in 1941 and re-elected in 1943 and 1945; the last time receiving the full quota of 74,000 votes.
+He was finally elected in 1941, making him the first open member of the Communist Party elected to public office in the state of New York.
+He was re-elected in 1943 and 1945, the last time receiving the full quota of 75,000 votes to guarantee him a seat.

 Immediately after his election in 1941, Councilman Hugh Quinn, Democrat of Queens, announced that he would challenge Cacchione's right to sit on the Council pursuant to the Devaney Law.
 Other Council members opined that they preferred him to openly disseminate his political doctrines on the council rather than to do so through "underground channels."
 Despite Cacchione's political affiliation, he came to be genuinely popular and well-liked by his fellow councilmen.
+Another Communist, Benjamin J. Davis Jr., was elected to the Council in 1943.